elnormous/ouzel/README.md

 ## Example app

-The following code will open create a scene with:
+The following code will open create a scene with a sprite in the center of it:

-    std::string DEVELOPER_NAME = "foo";
+    std::string DEVELOPER_NAME = "developer";
-    std::string APPLICATION_NAME = "bar";
+    std::string APPLICATION_NAME = "game";

     class MainScene: public ouzel::scene::Scene
     {